Carbon reduction plan

 Our commitment

-FCDO Services is committed to achieving Net Zero emissions by 2050.
+FCDO Services is committed to achieving Net Zero emissions by 2050, in line with the Greening Government Commitments and Foreign, Commonwealth and Development Office (FCDO) policy.

 Baseline emissions footprint